How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 End-to-end encryption (E2EE) means that messages are encrypted on the sender's device and can only be decrypted on the recipient's device — not by the service provider's servers in the middle.
 Even if the messaging company's servers are breached, even if law enforcement compels the company to hand over message data, the messages remain unreadable because the company never has the decryption keys.

-This is a specific and strong claim that is often misused.
+This is a specific and strong claim that is often misused in marketing.
 "Encrypted in transit" (TLS) is not E2EE — the service provider decrypts the messages on their servers, can read them, and stores them in plaintext or re-encrypts with keys they control.
-True E2EE means only the communicating parties hold the keys.

 TelegramSecret Chats onlyRegular chats are server-encrypted, not E2EE